thanawatswvc/devops-test/README.md

 ## Exercices

-  1. Add a `Dockerfile` to containerize the app, with support for multiple environments (test, development & production)
+  1. Add a `Dockerfile` to containerize the app, with support for multiple environments (DEV, UAT & Production)
-  2. Add a `docker-compose.yml` file to setup Node app, `statsd` & the backend.
-Applicants can use any backends for `statsd` (eg: `Graphite`).
+  2. Design the cloud infrastructure diagram (prefer AWS) with all the resources that are required for the application(Node app, `statsd` & the backend.
+Applicants can use any backends for `statsd` eg: `Graphite`)
-  3. Use any IAC tools (Cloudformation, Terraform etc.) to prepare the infrastructure
+  3. Use Terraform to setup the infrastructure
-  4. (Optional) Deploy on any cloud computing platforms
+  4. (Optional) Deploy on the cloud computing platforms

 ## Submitting Your Code

-Email us your Github repo.
-We expect meaningful git commits, ideally one commit per exercise with commit messages clearly communicating the intent.
+Email us your Github repo and grant he access to `lycbrian` We expect meaningful git commits, ideally one commit per exercise with commit messages clearly communicating the intent.

-In case you deploy it to any cloud platforms, please send us instructions & relevant IAM user credentials.
+If you deploy it to any cloud platforms, please send us instructions & relevant IAM user credentials.